BassantKhaled259/alx-system_engineering-devops/0x00-shell_basics/README.md

- delete a directory "rmdir /tmp/my_first_directory" a script that changes the working directory to the previous one "cd -" a script that lists all files "ls -al . .. /boot"
+ delete a directory "rmdir /tmp/my_first_directory" a script that changes the working directory to the previous one "cd -" a script that lists all files "ls -al . .. /boot" a script that prints the type of the file named iamafile "file /tmp/iamafile"